-Description of the data that will be generated or collected, its origin (in case it is collected), nature and scale and to whom it could be useful, and whether it underpins a scientific publication.
-Information on the existence (or not) of similar data and the possibilities for integration and re-use.
+Description of the data that will be generated or collected, its origin (in case it is collected), nature and scale, and whether it underpins a (foreseen) scientific publication.

 Questions to consider on data set description:

 What data will you create?